KtorZ/_blog_/_posts/2015-10-26-titanium,_alloy_and_es6.markdown

 ---

 ES6 is not only about syntactic sugars in your code, It also includes a lot of interesting features and flow control tools like destructuring and promises.
-It makes functionnal programming even more pleasant in JavaScript and thus we ought to use it with *Alloy*.
+It makes functional programming even more pleasant in JavaScript and thus we ought to use it with *Alloy*.

 <!--more-->